gscales/microsoft-graph-docs/api-reference/v1.0/api/user-list-mailfolders.md

 Get the mail folder collection directly under the root folder of the signed-in user.
 The returned collection includes any [mail search folders](../resources/mailsearchfolder.md) directly under the root.

 By default, this operation does not return hidden folders.
 Use a query parameter _includeHiddenFolders_ to include them in the response.
+This operation does not return all mail folders in a Mailbox only the folders that are child folders of the root folder, to return all mail folders in a Mailbox each child folder must be traversed separately see [List childFolders](../api/mailfolder-list-childfolders.md)

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).